Kamran-Afzali/Kamran-Afzali.github.io/_posts/2024-11-25-Dirichlet_Distribution.md

 ### Dirichlet Distribution in Stan

-To implement the Dirichlet distribution using Stan and RStan, you can follow the example below.
-This example demonstrates how to define a simple Stan model with a Dirichlet distribution and run it using RStan in R.
+To implement the Dirichlet distribution using Stan and RStan first, create a Stan model string or text file:

-First, create a Stan model file (e.g., `dirichlet_model.stan`):

 ```r
 stan_model <-'data {